ftc19458/FtcCodeOrganizer/README.md

 # FTC Code Organizer

-This template created by team 19458 Equilibrium.exe makes it easy to keep yo ur code organized and allows the Autonomous and TeleOp periods to share code.
+This template created by team 19458 Equilibrium.exe makes it easy to keep your code organized and allows the Autonomous and TeleOp periods to share code.

 ## Overview